Abundance modeling

 - CTA, FDA, GAM, GLM, MARS, RF, and XGBOOST for ordinal data

-(accuracy is in lower case to contrast with ACCURACY for binary data)
+(Accuracy is in lower case to contrast with ACCURACY for binary data)

 # Model single models